A Look Behind the Lens

-My love for film took a backseat to photography in 2016.
-I was a stressed out college student in the brunt of my pre-med and neuroscience coursework.
-The stress escalated to a point where I needed to momentarily step away.
-Coincidentally, I stumbled upon pictures of Zion National Park, which left me mesmerized; the great outdoors was pulling me in and I couldn't resist.
-When the semester ended, I grabbed my camera and embarked for Utah.
+My love for film took a backseat to photography in 2016 when I stumbled upon pictures of Zion National Park that left me mesmerized; the great outdoors was pulling me in and I couldn't resist.
+When my college semester ended, I grabbed my camera and embarked for Utah.

 To Define Is To Limit